-As our society becomes more urbanised and children tend to spend the majority of their time indoors engaging in more screen time, some educators have recognised that many children suffer from nature deficit disorder.
-This is not a medical condition but rather a metaphor which provides recognition that disconnection from the natural world comes at a human cost of alienation from nature, diminished use of senses, attention difficulties, and higher rates of physical and emotional illnesses.
-Researchers have identified that increased exposure to nature leads to better health outcomes and overall well-being with improved mental and physical health, reduced anxiety and stress, and increased creativity and curiosity.
+As our society becomes more urbanised and children tend to spend the majority of their time indoors engaging in more screen time, some educators have recognised that many children suffer from 'nature deficit disorder'.
+This is a term which provides recognition that disconnection from the natural world can cause alienation from nature, diminished use of senses, attention difficulties, and higher rates of physical and emotional illnesses.

+Researchers identified that increased exposure to nature leads to better health outcomes and overall well-being with improved mental and physical health, reduced anxiety and stress, and increased creativity and curiosity.